CodingCerberus/CodingCerberus/README.md

 - 👋 Hi, I’m @CodingCerberus
 - 👀 I’m interested in JavaScript, HTML and CSS
 - 🌱 I’m currently learning ...
-JavaScript, HTML and CSS...
+Angular, Typescript, JavaScript, HTML and CSS...
 - 📫 How to reach me @codingcerberus on Twitter, Cerberus#6468 on discord

 <!---